KevFR8Studio/.github/profile/README.md

 # About us
-KevFR8 Studio is a solo team developing video games.
-Our goal is to offer original, captivating and fun games! <br>
+KevFR8 Studio is a showcase studio specializing in game development.
+The goal is to offer original, captivating and fun games! <br>
-Support us by sharing our productions with your friends and family and letting us know what you think!
+You can support us by sharing our productions with your friends and family and letting us know what you think!

 ## Official Links
 - [Our website](https://kevfr8studio.github.io)